Heroes of Freeport

 This expanded version of the chase rules is intended to dramatize naval chases, which take hours or days at a time.
 These rules only apply to large, sail-powered vessels.

 Chasing and closing scenes are organized into phases.
 Each phase in a ship-scale encounter represents 1 hour in the game world.
-Chasing and closing is the immediate predecessor to naval combat.
+Chasing and closing immediately precedes a naval combat or an escape.

 Summary of Chasing